infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 ```

 !!! note
-    The use of an extension key such as `:DetermData` is key since it used to
+    The use of an extension key such as `DetermKey` is required since it used to
     dispatch reformulation and querying methods making optimizer model
     extensions possible.